CERT/CC

 NAME

-rwstats - Print interval counts or top-N or bottom-N lists
+rwstats - Print top-N or bottom-N lists or summarize data by protocol

 SYNOPSIS